etal/cnvkit/doc/importexport.rst

 Segments can be exported to BED format to support a variety of other uses, such as viewing in a genome browser.
 The log2 ratio value of each segment is converted and rounded to an integer value, as required by the BED format.
-To get accurate copy number values, see the commands :ref:`rescale` and :ref:`call`.
+To ensure accurate copy number values, see the :ref:`call` command.

 ::